bugbiteme/az_terraform/README.md

 please generate the ssh key (default "id_rsa.pub")

-*Note: you can generate the key with any name you want, but you need to update that in the .tf file
+*Note: you can generate the key with any name you want, but you need to update the variable with the new filename/location

-once VM has been created by terraform, you can get the public IP adress by running the following command:
+Once the VM has been created by terraform, you can get the public IP adress by running the following command:

 `az vm show --resource-group myResourceGroup --name myVM -d --query [publicIps] --o tsv`